 Where to Buy Rocks to Paint

-- Your local landscaping supply stores will have a variety of sizes available from 1″-4″, or even larger.
-You can buy in bulk by the pound and it’s a great way to get a variety of sizes to experiment with.
+Your local landscaping supply stores will have a variety of sizes available from 1″-4″, or even larger.
+You can buy in bulk by the pound.
+It’s a great way to get a variety of sizes to experiment with.

-- Home improvement stores often have bags of flat river rocks, and craft stores will carry pebble-sized river rocks for crafts.
+Home improvement stores often have large bags of flat river rocks.
+Craft stores will carry pebble-sized river rocks for crafts.